-The PPP provides for loans to small businesses during the “covered period” beginning February 15, 2020 and running through June 30, 2020.
+The PPP provides for loans to small businesses during the “covered period” beginning February 15, 2020, and running through June 30, 2020.
 These paycheck protection loans are generally available to any small business that employs less than 500 employees, including nonprofits, veterans organizations, tribal concerns, self-employed individuals, sole proprietorships, and independent contractors.
 The borrower must have been in operation on February 15, 2020 and had employees or paid independent contractors as reported on Form 1099-MISC.
-The maximum loan amount available is the lesser of average monthly payroll multiplied by 2.5 or $10 million.
+The maximum loan amount available is the lesser of the average monthly payroll multiplied by 2.5 or $10 million.

 The allowable uses of the paycheck protection loans include payroll costs, group health care benefits, payments of interest on any mortgage obligation, rent, utilities, and interest on any other debt obligations incurred before the covered period.
-Moreover, if employers maintain their payrolls for eight weeks after the loan origination, the portion of the loan applied to payroll, mortgage interest, rent and utilities will be forgiven (only 25% may be used for non-payroll expenses).
+Moreover, if employers maintain their payrolls for eight weeks after the loan origination, the portion of the loan applied to payroll, mortgage interest, rent, and utilities will be forgiven (only 25% may be used for non-payroll expenses).

 Borrowers should apply for the loan through any existing SBA Lender or through any participating FDIC Institution.
 All fees are waived for the paycheck protection loans and no personal guarantee or collateral is necessary.
 The maturity of the loan is 2 years and the interest rate is 1%.
 Paycheck protection loans come with payment deferment relief of 6 months and no prepayment penalties shall apply at any time.